 Table Contents

-Spangdahlem Air Base court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys who defend service members stationed in Spangdahlem Air Base facing felony‑level military charges.
-The firm focuses exclusively on court-martial defense, providing representation in cases that carry significant criminal exposure under the Uniform Code of Military Justice.
-Their attorneys handle cases worldwide and have worked across all major service branches, offering experienced trial-level defense in complex and high‑risk military prosecutions.
+Spangdahlem Air Base court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys who defend service members stationed in Spangdahlem Air Base facing felony-level military charges.
+The firm focuses exclusively on court-martial defense, providing representation in cases that carry significant criminal exposure under the Uniform Code of Military Justice (UCMJ).
+Their attorneys handle cases worldwide and have worked across all major service branches, offering experienced trial-level defense in complex and high-risk military prosecutions.

 Spangdahlem Air Base court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense lawyers handling cases for service members stationed in Spangdahlem Air Base facing court-martial charges, felony-level military offenses, and Article 120 sexual assault allegations, and Gonzalez & Waddington manage court-martial cases worldwide through a practice focused exclusively on court-martial defense and reachable at 1-800-921-8607.

-Watch the criminal defense lawyers at Gonzalez & Waddington break down how they defend criminal cases and service members worldwide against Federal Charges, Florida State Charges, UCMJ allegations, CID/NCIS/OSI investigations, court-martials, Article 120 cases, administrative separations, and GOMORs.
+Watch the criminal defense lawyers at Gonzalez & Waddington break down how they defend clients worldwide in criminal cases, including UCMJ allegations, CID/NCIS/OSI investigations, court-martials, Article 120 cases, administrative separations, and GOMORs.
 If you’re under investigation or facing charges, this video explains what your rights are and how experienced criminal defense lawyers can make the difference.

 The United States maintains a military presence at Spangdahlem Air Base due to its strategic value within a key European operating area.
 The installation supports forward deployment, training, and deterrence missions that require an active and ready force.
 Service members assigned here remain subject to the Uniform Code of Military Justice at all times.
 This authority applies regardless of geographic distance from the United States or the nature of the assignment.